fal-works/p5js-template-petr-plus/README.md

 ## Differences from [Template PETR](https://github.com/fal-works/p5js-template-petr)

 - Works on [p5.js instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
-    - So you don't have to use ESLint config specific to p5.js any more.
 - Minifies the output code using [terser](https://terser.org/).
 - In `index.html`,
     - `defer` attribute is added in `<script>` tags.